-3D Printing Creates Big Innovation from Tiny Parts for Medtech Firm
+3D Printing Creates Big Innovation from Microscopic Parts for Medtech Firm

 Additive manufacturing—and an exclusive MicroFine™ resin—help UVision360 rapidly prototype ultrafine parts, reduce tooling costs, and speed diagnostic scope to market